Ohio Cracks Down On Threats Directed At Athletes

 • There are more new bettors who haven’t got the what-should-be-obvious message that threats are not part of betting.

-• Athletes are more aware of betting and more likely to report threats and harassment.
+• Athletes are more aware of betting and likelier to report threats and harassment.

 • Bettors are more emboldened by the legal status of betting.

-It would appear that legalization has either created a new segment of bettors more likely to issue threats or changed the behaviors of existing bettors.
+It appears that legalization has created a new segment of bettors that is more likely to issue threats or change the behaviors of existing bettors.

 Facebook Icon Twitter Icon Linkedin Icon Email Icon Copy Link Icon